alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 ## Why not bringing APM agents in our Docker images?
 It could be really tempting to put the APM agents in the application's Docker image.

+Why?
-We can illustrate it adding the following lines of code in our Docker images definition:
+Because you just have to add the following lines of code in our Docker images definition:

 ```dockerfile
 RUN mkdir /opt/agent